controlecidadao/samantha_ia/README.md

 ### Your First Testing Models

-Note that each model has its own characteristics, presenting significantly different responses depending on its size, internal architecture, training method, predominant language of the training database, user prompt and hyperparameter adjustment, and it is necessary to test its performance for the desired task. **Some `gguf` models may not (yet) be loaded due to their technical characteristics or incompatibility with the current version of the [llama.cpp Python binding](https://github.com/abetlen/llama-cpp-python) used by Samantha**.
+Note that each model has its own characteristics, presenting significantly different responses depending on its size, internal architecture, training method, predominant language of the training database, user prompt and hyperparameter adjustment, and it is necessary to test its performance for the desired task. **Some models may not (yet) be loaded due to their technical characteristics or incompatibility with the current version of the [llama.cpp Python binding](https://github.com/abetlen/llama-cpp-python) used by Samantha**.

 * [llmware/bling-phi-3-gguf](https://huggingface.co/llmware/bling-phi-3-gguf) (**3.8 billion** parameters model created by [Microsoft](https://huggingface.co/microsoft) and fine-tunned by [llmware](https://huggingface.co/llmware))